broxus/ton-assets/README.md

 # ton-assets
-Collection of information about TIP3 tokens available in TON
+Collection of information about Jettons available in TON